-Digital platforms can make finance organisations faster and more effective than ever before.
+Digital platforms can make finance organizations faster and more effective than ever before.
 But the devil is in the details.
 What’s the right digital architecture for your company?
 When are you ready to begin implementation?
 How can new technology help you keep pace with expanding business and regulatory requirements—or even meet challenges posed by a global public health crisis?
 As you consider your options, you’ll want to take a look at Oracle Cloud.

-Cloud-based systems and digital software have fundamentally changed how finance technology is developed, delivered and consumed.
+Cloud-based systems and digital software have fundamentally changed how finance technology is developed, delivered, and consumed.
 And Oracle has long been at the leading edge of this trend, investing $64 billion since 2004 in its flagship cloud product and making available nearly 400 new finance features in 2019 alone.

 The right Oracle Cloud strategy can reap the benefits of an autonomous technology experience.

-Regular readers of Deloitte’s Crunch time series may recall our 2018 predictions on Finance in the year 2025.
+Regular readers of Deloitte’s Crunch time series may recall our 2018 predictions3 on Finance in the year 2025.
 Among other things, we envisioned core finance processes conducted with limited human intervention.
 Real-time information available on demand to anyone who needs it.
 Finance professionals focused primarily on discovering new insights, not gathering and scrubbing data.
 While we’re not there yet, this future is coming into view, and cloud technology can bring it closer to reality.

 In large part, Oracle Cloud’s secret sauce is its “vanilla mandate”—which means the underlying components of Oracle’s standard software-as-a-service (SaaS) applications can’t be modified.
 This is a big change from past practice.
 Historically, when you bought a database or application from Oracle you could do what you wanted with it.
-Your IT team could customise it to meet business requests.
+Your IT team could customize it to meet business requests.
 Database administrators would monitor system performance and make changes to keep things running smoothly.

 Now, Oracle manages the technology for you.
 This takes responsibility off IT’s plate, so fewer in-house resources are needed to maintain your finance platform.
 But it also means the CFO, without significant consideration, can’t knock on the CIO’s door and ask her to build a unique capability.
 For that to happen, the CIO will need to work with Oracle to create it or leverage Oracle’s cloud-based platform-as-a-service (PaaS) capability to develop the new internal application.

 When considering a digital finance transformation, the first question many CFOs ask is, will I gain efficiencies and reduce cost?
 New technology can let you complement humans with machines, creating cost efficiencies.
-The “however” is, these gains can take some time to materialise.
-In fact, your costs may even increase slightly at first, as new roles and expertise are needed to run and optimise new processes.
+The “however” is, these gains can take some time to materialize.
+In fact, your costs may even increase slightly at first, as new roles and expertise are needed to run and optimize new processes.
 So if cost reduction is your main objective, you might be disappointed initially.

 But let’s take a step back.
 The primary value Finance provides is generating the right information at the right time so business leaders can make good decisions.
 As you build your business case, consider how digital technology can help increase Finance’s value contribution.
 Here’s an example.
 A large retailer asked its finance team to project what would happen if the price of television sets were reduced in specific geographies.
-How would it affect sales and profit margins, after accounting for supply chain impacts, merchandise buying decisions, product placement and other issues?
+How would it affect sales and profit margins, after accounting for supply chain impacts, merchandise buying decisions, product placement, and other issues?

-Legacy technology risk–Companies in mature industries often have complex, highly customised legacy systems that have grown over the years.
+Legacy technology risk–Companies in mature industries often have complex, highly customized legacy systems that have grown over the years.
 Keeping these legacy systems up and running while you assimilate them over time into your cloud architecture is a key component of implementation roadmap planning.

 Your competitors are doing the same.

 Explore other reports and guides in our Finance in a Digital WorldTM Crunch time" series, and read case studies about digital transformation in the finance function.
-Whatever your interest, one thing is clear: From cloud computing and robotics to analytics, cognitive technologies and blockchain, a new class of digital disruptors is transforming how the work of Finance gets done.
+Whatever your interest, one thing is clear: From cloud computing and robotics to analytics, cognitive technologies, and blockchain, a new class of digital disruptors is transforming how the work of Finance gets done.

 1 Oracle Corporate Facts, 2019.